adbayb/poc-micro-frontend/README.md

 ## Structure

--   (./shell/\*)[./shell]: The app shell is the minimal HTML, CSS and JavaScript required to power the user interface (webpack dependent).
+-   [./shell/\*](./shell): The app shell is the minimal HTML, CSS and JavaScript required to power the user interface (webpack dependent).
+It's the main entrypoint scaffolding the application skeleton.
 The [Webpack documentation](https://webpack.js.org/concepts/module-federation/#low-level-concepts) references it as the container / "local module".
--   (./modules/\*)[./modules]: A module is a remote vertical consumable by the shell (webpack dependent).
+-   [./modules/\*](./modules): A module is a remote vertical consumed by the shell (webpack dependent).
 The [Webpack documentation](https://webpack.js.org/concepts/module-federation/#low-level-concepts) references it as a "remote module".
+A remote module can also, in the same way as the shell, consumer other remote modules.
--   (./shared/\*)[./shared]: Libraries shared between shell and verticals (webpack independent).
+-   [./shared/\*](./shared): Libraries shared across shell and verticals (webpack independent).